Category: Events

 Kids, Come and Read to Ash the PAT Dog

-Thursday, 13th March, 3.30pm @ Southwold Library
+Thursday, 8th and 22nd May, 3.30pm @ Southwold Library

 The Read2Dogs scheme provided by PAT helps to improve literacy skills and wellbeing in young people by developing their confidence, interest, and enjoyment in reading.